Hannah-Sten/TeXiFy-IDEA/Writerside/topics/Installation-guide.md

   indicate that something is wrong.
 Hovering over it gives extra information.
 In some cases, a ready-made fix is waiting to be applied: hit the lightbulb that appears on the left, or hit Alt+Enter to view and apply it.
-A quick overview of useful shortcuts is on the [Shortcuts](Shortcuts) page.
+A quick overview of useful shortcuts is on the  | Shortcuts</ui-path>(Shortcuts) page.
 * If your LaTeX indentation (the number of spaces that is in front of each line) looks messy, reformat with kbd:[Ctrl+Alt+L].
 * This wiki contains documentation about many features, you can browse around the [Features](Features) page.